docfern/multi-blockchain-wallet/wallet/README.md

 - Create a project directory called wallet and cd into it.
 - Clone the hd-wallet-derive tool into this folder and install it using the instructions on its README.md.
-- Create a symlink called derive for the hd-wallet-derive/hd-wallet-derive.php script into the top level project directory like so: ln -s hd-wallet-derive/hd-wallet-derive.php derive<br>
+- Create a symlink called derive for the hd-wallet-derive/hd-wallet-derive.php script into the top level project directory like so: ln -s hd-wallet-derive/hd-wallet-derive.php derive.
 This will clean up the command needed to run the script in our code, as we can call ./derive instead of ./hd-wallet-derive/hd-wallet-derive.php.
 - Test that you can run the ./derive script properly, use one of the examples on the repo's README.md.

 ### NOTE: If one get an error running ./derive, as it can happen on windows machine then use: php ./hd-wallet-derive/hd-wallet-derive.php.